kiebel/wp-teachpress/readme.txt

 * year
 * headline - 0(off) or 1(on)

-= 3.
-CSS-Classes for publication lists =
+= How I can change the style of teachPress? =
-Use the following CSS-Classes in your theme to change the style of publications:
+You can edit all frontend styles in the teachpress_front.css (Automatic updates overwrites your changes!) or you can use the following CSS-classes in your theme to change the style of publications:
 .tp_publication
 .tp_pub_autor
 .tp_pub_titel
 .tp_pub_typ
 .tp_pub_tags
+and following classes to change the style in the course overview:
+`#anzeigelvs h3`
+.tp_lvs_container
+.tp_lvs_name

 == Changelog ==
+= 0.40.0 =
+* New: teachPress books widget
+* New: Add images to your publications
+* New: Related pages for publications
+* New: Related pages for courses
+* New: ISSN field for publications
+* Changed: Many little changes in the enrollment form (now display.php)
+* Changed: Many file names
+* Changed: Better script loading
+* Bugfix: Fixed bug when you add a student manually
+* Bugfix: Fixed bug in sort order of terms
+* Bugfix: Fixed charset and collation for teachpress tables
+* Bugfix: Fixed bug when parent and child course has the same name
+* Killed: URL field for courses
 = 0.32.0 =
 * Changed: Design for course overview
 * Changed: Default language changed from german to english